seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 - [2024.04.11] Reaching critical mass.
 Parts of the bottom of the file may not render if the size continues to grow without control.
 - [2024.04.12] The file hit its size limit today, so I moved the `What I'm currently working on` section out into a separate page, which saves 209,975 bytes (209.97 kilobytes) nearly 40% of the document.
 Issues with size should not recur again for some time.
 - [2024.04.13] -> [2024.04.16] No updates for this date.
+- [2024.04.17] No concerns about the file size were present today, but the file did drop nearly 100 kilobytes in size today with the removal of the file history for versions 1 to 100 (these versions are now present only in older versions

 - [`View this section separately`](/Segments/Size-warning/README.md)